One of our consultants will get back to you soon

 Goodman's arrival at the Huffington Post in 2010, following two decades at newspapers, garnered coverage as a milestone in the evolution of media, a signal that the walls once separating print and digital were coming down.
 He gained an insider's perspective of the takeover of much of media by technology titans.

-As a technology reporter for Washington Post in the late 1990s, Goodman had an upfront view of the Dotcom bubble.
-During a five year stint as the Post’s Shanghai bureau chief and Asian economic correspondent, Goodman chronicled China’s emergence as a global superpower.
+As a technology reporter for Washington Post in the late 1990s, Peter S. Goodman had an upfront view of the Dotcom bubble.
+During a five year stint as the Post's Shanghai bureau chief and Asian economic correspondent, Goodman chronicled China's emergence as a global superpower.
 He also reported from the Middle East, Europe and Latin America.

 As the National Economic Correspondent for the New York Times between 2007 and 2010, he was among the earliest American journalists to recognise and warn of the economic downturn that would deepen into the Great Recession.
+He is a regular participant at the World Economic Forum in Davos.

-Goodman is the author of PAST DUE: The End of Easy Money and the Renewal of the American Economy (Times Books, 2009), which was selected as an Editor’s Choice title by the New York Times Book Review and named one of Bloomberg’s Top Fifty Business Books.
+Peter S. Goodman is the author of PAST DUE: The End of Easy Money and the Renewal of the American Economy (Times Books, 2009), which was selected as an Editor’s Choice title by the New York Times Book Review and named one of Bloomberg’s Top Fifty Business Books.

 He speaks Chinese (Mandarin) and Indonesian.